CodeLouisville/FSJS-class-project/README.md

     Really...someone should put a form here...
   </div>
   ```
   If you refresh the page, nothing will appear because of bootstrap's `.hidden` class.
+You can make the div appear using your browser's developer tools or by removing the `.hidden` class and refreshing the page.

 5. Create a javascript function to toggle the visibility of the form container:
   ```javascript